 Protocol: A set of protocols (rules for exchanging messages between devices).

 MMS composes a model from the definition of objects, services and behavior named the Virtual Manufacturing Device (VMD) Model.
 The VMD uses an object-oriented approach to represent different physical industrial (real) devices in a generic manner.
-Some of these objects are variables, variable type definitions, programs, events, historical logs (called journals) and semaphores.

 Note